Topeng dances: Betawi topeng

-Betawi mask dance or tari topeng Betawi is a theatrical form of dance-drama of Betawi people in Jakarta, Indonesia.
+Betawi mask dance or tari topeng Betawi is a theatrical form of dance-drama of the Betawi people in Jakarta, Indonesia.
 This dance-drama encompasses dance, music, bebodoran (comedy) and lakon (drama).
-The Betawi mask dance demonstrates the theme of Betawi society life which represented in the form of dance and drama.
-It is called mask dance because the dancers using topeng (mask) during dancing which Betawi people believed that the topeng has magical powers.
+The Betawi mask dance demonstrates the theme of Betawi society life which is represented in the form of dance and drama.
+It is called mask dance because the dancers use topeng (mask) during dancing and Betawi people believed that the topeng has magical powers.

 Sundanese & Cirebonese (West Java) topeng

-Cirebonese topeng dance is a local indigenous art form of Cirebon in Java, including Indramayu and Jatibarang, West Java and Brebes, Central Java.
+Cirebonese topeng dance is a local indigenous art form of Cirebon in Java, including Indramayu and Jatibarang, West Java, and Brebes, Central Java.
 There is a lot of variety in Cirebon mask dance, both in terms of the dance style and the stories to be conveyed.
 The mask dance can be performed by solo dancers or it can be performed by several people.
 Graceful hand and body movements, and musical accompaniment dominated by drums and fiddle, are hallmarks of the art form.
 Cirebon mask dance might depict the story of Prince Panji from 15th-century East Java, or another Majapahit story.
 Topeng Klana Kencana Wungu is a Cirebon mask dance in the Parahyangan mask style that depicts the story of Queen Kencana Wungu of Majapahit being chased by the grotesque and rough King Minak Jingga of Blambangan.
 The Sundanese topeng kandaga dance is similar to and influenced by Cirebon topeng, where the dancers wear red masks and costumes.

 Dayak topeng

-Hudoq is a masked dance performed during Erau harvest thanksgiving festival of many of sub-groups of the Dayak ethnic group of East Kalimantan province, Indonesia.
-The Hudoq culture and performance is indigenous among Dayak population of East Kalimantan province.
+Hudoq is a masked dance performed during the Erau harvest Thanksgiving festival of many sub-groups of the Dayak ethnic group of East Kalimantan province, Indonesia.
+The Hudoq culture and performance are indigenous among the Dayak population of East Kalimantan province.

 Javanese topeng

 Malangan topeng

-In East Java, topeng dance is called wayang gedog and is the best known art form from East Java's Malang Regency.
+In East Java, topeng dance is called wayang gedog and is the best-known art form from East Java's Malang Regency.
 Wayang gedog theatrical performances include themes from the Panji cycle stories from the kingdom of Janggala, and the players wear masks known as wayang topeng or wayang gedog.
 The word gedog comes from kedok which, like topeng, means "mask".

 These performances center on a love story about Princess Candra Kirana of Kediri and Raden Panji Asmarabangun, the legendary crown prince of Janggala.
 Candra Kirana was the incarnation of Dewi Ratih (the Hindu goddess of love) and Panji was an incarnation of Kamajaya (the Hindu god of love).
 Kirana's story has been given the title Smaradahana ("The fire of love").
 At the end of the complicated story they finally marry and bring forth a son named Raja Putra.